-In 2012, the U.S. Congress directed the Securities & Exchange Commission (SEC) to require companies to publically disclose their use of the conflict minerals (primarily, tin, tantalum, tungsten and gold).
+In 2012, the U.S. Congress directed the Securities & Exchange Commission (SEC) to require companies to publicly disclose their use of conflict minerals (primarily tin, tantalum, tungsten and gold).

 Because these minerals are used in a wide range of industries, including automotive and aerospace, medical and dental equipment, and electronics and communications, many large companies have been affected by the act.

-But many smaller companies also will be affected if they are part of the supply chains of the global companies subject to the Conflict Minerals provision’s reporting requirements.
+But many smaller companies also will be affected if they are part of the supply chains of global companies, subject to the conflict minerals provision’s reporting requirements.

 Need to Know

 A company that uses any of the designated minerals is required to conduct a reasonable “country of origin” inquiry that must be performed in good faith and be reasonably designed to determine whether any of its minerals originated in the specified countries or are from scrap or recycled sources.

 Companies also must exercise due diligence on the source and chain of custody of their conflict minerals, and their due diligence measures must conform to a nationally or internationally recognized due diligence framework, such as the due diligence guidance approved by the Organization for Economic Co-operation and Development (OECD).